bertrandkerres/boptest-frontend/README.md

 ### Configuring the plots
 Currently, plots are configured using JSON files with the test case name, stored in the `public/defaultConfigs` folder.
 The frontend will query the test case name, and load the corresponding configuration automatically.
-The JSON file needs to return an array of `PlotConfig` objects as defined below:
+The JSON file needs to return an array of objects as defined below.

+> [!WARNING]
+> Please note that the comments `// ...` are invalid json, so they have to be removed in the actual file.

 ```json
 [